In Brief – Civil War & Restoration

 Scotland had officially been Presbyterian since 1592 but in 1637 Archbishop of Canterbury William Laud, backed by Charles, instructed the Scottish Kirk to use the Anglican Book of Common Prayer.
 They objected, and as the argument escalated the Scots raised an army to march on England.
 Charles needed finance to form a defence force but only Parliament, which he had suspended, could raise the necessary taxes.
 He was forced to recall Parliament in April 1640 but that led to numerous disagreements between King and MPs.
 After just three weeks he suspended it yet again and it became known as the ‘Short Parliament’.

 As the Scots occupied Newcastle-upon-Tyne Charles was forced into the humiliating position of yet again recalling a hostile Parliament.
 It sat in one form or another from November 1640 until 1659 and thereby became known as the ‘Long Parliament’.
 When in January 1642 its MPs took steps to impeach his Catholic wife, Charles stormed the House of Commons in an unsuccessful attempt to arrest some of their number.
 The attempted arrests were a political mistake and the armed violation of Parliament turned many against the King.
 Fearing reprisals, Charles and the royal family fled their palace at Whitehall.
 Henrietta Maria went abroad and Charles travelled north to raise an army of supporters.
-It was the beginning of civil war between Parliamentarians, supported by Dissenters, and Royalists who were primarily Anglicans.
+It was the beginning of civil war between Parliamentarians, generally supported by Dissenters, and Royalists who were primarily Anglicans.

 The first fighting took place in Hull in April 1642 but war was officially declared when Charles raised his standard at Nottingham in August.
 There was a minor battle at Brentford.
 The Parliamentarians gathered 20,000 troops at Turnham Green but the Royalists decided not to challenge them and moved elsewhere.
 Although the war advanced towards London several times, particularly during 1643, it was to never come as close again.